Biographies of the greatest mathematicians are in separate files by birth year:

 Galileo Galilei (1564-1642) Italy

 Galileo discovered the laws of inertia (including rudimentary forms of all three of Newton's laws of motion), falling bodies (including parabolic trajectories), and the pendulum; he also introduced the notion of relativity which later physicists found so fruitful.
-(Although he admired Galileo greatly, Einstein's famous result was somewhat misnamed: it depended on the absoluteness, not relativity, of the speed of light.)
 Galileo discovered important principles of dynamics, including the essential notion that the vector sum of forces produce an acceleration.
 (Aristotle seems not to have considered the notion of acceleration, though his successor Strato of Lampsacus did write on it.)
+Galileo is famous for dropping balls of different weights from the Tower of Pisa, but this experiment may not have taken place at all.
+Instead Galileo derived his famous result that weight cannot determine falling speed via one of the first thought experiments!
 Galileo may have been first to note that a larger body has less relative cohesive strength than a smaller body.
 He was a great inventor: in addition to being first to conceive of a pendulum clock and of a thermometer, he developed a new type of pump, the first compound-lens microscope, and the best telescope, hydrostatic balance, and cannon sector of his day.
 As a famous astronomer, Galileo pointed out that Jupiter's Moons, which he discovered, provide a natural clock and allow a universal time to be determined by telescope anywhere on Earth.
 (This was of little use in ocean navigation since a ship's rocking prevents the required delicate observations.
 Galileo tried to measure the speed of light, but it was too fast for him.
 However 66 years after Galileo discovered Jupiter's moons and proposed using them as a clock, the astronomer Roemer inferred the speed of light from that 'clock': the clock had a discrepancy of up to seven minutes depending on the Earth-Jupiter distance.)
 Galileo's several other astronomical achievements also included confirming that the Milky Way was made up of stars, and discovering sunspots and lunar craters.